letronghieu4897/To-Duck-List/README.md

 - 🎯 Tasks automatically sorted by deadline proximity
 - 🖱️ Drag and drop to reorder tasks
 - 🔒 Privacy-focused: all data stays local on your device
+- **Deadline Management**: Set, view, and track deadlines for your tasks
+- **Color-Coded Priority System**: Visual indicators based on deadline proximity
+  - Red: Urgent (overdue or less than 1 day remaining)
+  - Orange: Warning (2-7 days remaining)
+  - Blue: Normal (more than 7 days remaining)
+  - Green: No deadline set
+- **Time Remaining Indicators**: Shows hours left for same-day deadlines and days left for future deadlines
+- **Task Sorting**: Tasks are automatically sorted by deadline proximity

 ## Installation
 The extension can be installed directly from the Chrome Web Store.